 Donate Now!

-Transition to Practice Mentorship Stream
+Transition to Practice Stream

 The transition to practice (TTP) mentorship program provides support to guide and nurture new clinicians in their transition to practice.
 Through this stream, we match residents at NOSM U with clinical faculty in Northern Ontario who can help to mentor them as they move from residency to their new clinical environment.
+In addition, we are also open to matching Practice Ready Ontario (PRO) stream candidates to a mentor either in their community or in another.
+The mentor cannot be the same as the supervisor.

 Our objectives through this stream include: